ryancwalsh/encryption/crypto_instructions.md

 # Decrypting the PIN

-1. Remember to unplug ethernet and totally disable wifi until after you've finished this entire process.
+1. Remember to "escape the internet".
+(Unplug the router, unplug ethernet cables, and totally disable wifi on your operating system until after you've finished this entire process.)
 2. Open the Terminal app on an Ubuntu computer (MacOs might work too).
 3. Paste in the following commands: